 Looking for a new travel backpack check out our guide – The Best Carry On Backpacks of 2017: Choosing the Best Travel Backpack

-Disclaimer: Although Osprey Farpoint 40 bag was sponsored by Osprey Europe, my opinions shared are my own.
+Disclaimer: some of the links on this page are affiliate links.
+This means – if you choose to buy some products or services through these links, we may earn a small commission.
+This has no effect on the price for you.
+Although Osprey Farpoint 40 bag was sponsored by Osprey Europe, my opinions shared are my own.
 At the moment of writing this article I had used this backpack daily for a little bit more than 2 months.

 Author: Kaspars Misins